adrienbrault/hermes2pro-proxy/README.md

 The model and this plugin supports parallel function calling.
 Note that streaming is not currently supported.

+Note that the plugin is only active if the request/response model starts with `adrienbrault/nous-hermes2pro`.

 See [demo/](demo/).

 [hf_url]: https://huggingface.co/NousResearch/Hermes-2-Pro-Mistral-7B